Serbia men's national water polo team European Championships overview: Preliminary round

 On 19 January Serbs defeated the defending European champions Croatia with 12:15 (2:2, 4:6, 3:3, 3:4) in a third-round game and made a decisive step towards direct placement in the semifinals.
 At first it seemed all sports, Serbs responded after Croats scored three times in a row.
 Joković - Aleksić, Sukno - Nikić and Sukno - Udovičić were the scorers before the Serbian defense team came on the scene with masterful goalkeeper Soro and counterattacks.
 First Filipović scored a master lob, after which Prlainović made a precise, quick turnaround for 5:3.
 After Frano Karač dropped the result with a five-meter penalty, another counter was fatal for the Croats when Udovičić took his team to the lead of 6:4.
 32-year-old Karač from Zagreb, reduced the advantage for the second time in a row, but then Stefan Mitrović in a situation with a player more, with a two-meter dribbling pushed the ball into the opponents net for 7:5.
 Then Udovičić appeared on the scene with a great spin-dribbling and hitting the net for the third time.
 Tumultuous first half ended with Joković realizing a situation with two players more and making the final score 8:5.
-In the third quarter, Duško Pijetlović and Miloš Ćuk took the advantage of a player more a rased the result to 10:6.
-Ivan Buljubašić interrupted a large series of "dolphins" with his first goal in a match, after which Sukno managed to score a goal and brake in to a half the "-4" backlog.
+In the third quarter, Duško Pijetlović and Miloš Ćuk took the advantage of a player more and raised the result to 10:6.
+Ivan Buljubašić interrupted a large series of "dolphins" with his first goal in a match, after which Sukno managed to score a goal and broke in to a half the "-4" backlog.
 However, Živko Gocić with his precise shot got the three-goal advantage back to his national team.
 After that, Miho Bošković precisely executed a five-meter penalty.
 The last quarter didn't go as "dolphins" had hoped.
 In Croats next attack, Mitrović was excluded and Sukno scored his fourth goal for 11:10.
 Mitrović made amends for his error and in the same minute took advantage of a two men more and knocked the ball into the net for 12:10.
 "Dolphins" new good defense allowed them a good offense, which gave them a new twist and a new goal - a great goal by D.Pijetlović, as well as Ćuk's masterful stroke in the next attack which increased the advantage to 14:10.
 When it became known who will rejoice, those who wouldn't, they began to rage.
 Dobud struck Filipović from behind who instantly got the bruising under his eye, but at the very next action he revenged with a hit.
 The final score was 15:12 for Serbia.